 But it’s almost Passover, and I can’t imagine this nice Jewish girl not having a proper Passover recipe round-up, complete with a brisket for the center of the table.
 Your table, anyway, cause we have lamb chops at ours.
 If my mom dared leave her famous lamb chops off the menu, I guarantee there would some kind of mutiny.
 Even my borderline vegetarian cousin has been known to throw a punch when she feels her lamb chop quota being threatened by the other guests.
 (I might be exaggerating, but the look in her eye suggests just barely)

-- Place the dried porcini mushrooms in a bowl and pour 2 cups boiling water over them.
+Place the dried porcini mushrooms in a bowl and the boiling water over them.
 Let them sit for at least 15 minutes, or until you're ready to add them to the brisket.

 - Pat the brisket dry and season with salt and pepper.

-- Place a large heavy bottomed pot over medium high heat and melt the fat.
-Add the brisket and sear for three minutes on each side.
+Place a large heavy bottomed pot over medium-high heat and add the oil or cooking fat.
+Once hot, add the brisket and sear for three minutes on each side.
 Remove to a plate and brush with tomato paste on both sides.

-- Add the onions to the pot and turn the heat to medium-low.
-Saute them for 15-20 minutes, or until they're golden brown and soft.
+Add the onions to the pot and turn the heat to medium.
+Sauté them for 10-15 minutes, or until they're golden brown and soft, stirring occasionally.

 - Strain the mushrooms in a strainer lined with a cheesecloth, reserving the liquid they were in.

-- Once the onions are golden brown, add the carrots, then the brisket, then the garlic, mushrooms and the liquid from the mushrooms.
+Once the onions are golden brown, add the carrots, then the brisket, then the garlic, porcini and cremini mushrooms and the liquid from the mushrooms.

 All of the links on zenbelly.com are for information purposes, however some are affiliate links to books, products or services.
 Any sponsored posts are clearly labelled as being sponsored content.
 Some ads on this site are served by ad networks and the advertised products are not necessarily recommended by Zenbelly.